 Design

-Framing problems, surfacing risks, and validating assumptions with LLMs
+Framing problems, surfacing risks, edge cases, and validating assumptions with LLMs

-Use LLMs to analyze project context, define scope, map user journeys and flows, surface missing steps and delivery risks, and challenge assumptions early so design decisions are grounded before execution begins.
+Use LLMs early in the design process to analyze briefs and project context, define scope, map journeys and flows, surface information hierarchy problems, missing steps, risks, and edge cases, generate hypotheses for testing, and challenge assumptions so design decisions are grounded before execution.

 Why the human is still essential here

-The designer remains responsible for final framing, prioritization, and tradeoffs.
-AI can surface assumptions, journey gaps, and risks, but humans must decide what is truly relevant and how to act on it.
+The designer remains responsible for final framing, prioritization, study design, and interpretation.
+AI can surface assumptions, risks, edge cases, and test ideas, but humans must decide what is truly relevant, validate with real users, and act on the findings.

 How people use this